manishmadugula/Notes/Code/design_patterns.md

 - Interface seggregation Principle - A subclass should not be forced to depend on methods it does not use.
 It is better to have multiple smaller interfaces than a single large one.
 - Conditional are not great.
 Reason - ?
 - Singleton not great.
 Reason - ?

+# Some insights
+- The adapter adapter pattern changes the interface but does not change the implementation.
+- The proxy pattern changes the implementation but does not change the interface.
+- The decorator pattern changes the implementation but does not change the interface.
+- The facade pattern is a high-level level abstraction over low-level components, where the interface is changed.